•

 Empirical Study: This type of manuscript presents a comprehensive research study that has general applicability to a global audience.
 Empirical studies also include comprehensive critical literature reviews.

 Research Brief<: This type of manuscript presents a study that is more limited in scope and provides important information for researchers and practitioners in a global context.
-These could include the results of pilot studies meant to generate ideas for larger comprehensive studies or studies that are limited to a particular setting but have the potential to apply to a larger audience.
+These could include the results of pilot studies meant to generate ideas for larger comprehensive studies or studies limited to a particular setting but potentially applicable to a larger audience.

 Essay: Essays provide a well-developed, logical perspective on a subject.
 Essays are expected to be based on evidence and provide a perspective that includes multiple viewpoints and schools of thought.

 Editorial: Editorials provide an opportunity for experts in a particular area to provide a viewpoint on a particular topic.
-Editorials are grounded in evidence but tend to reflect more of the opinions of the writer.
+Editorials are grounded in evidence but tend to reflect more of the writer's opinions.
 Editorials may include commentaries on previously published work.

 Book Reviews: Book reviews provide an opportunity for scholars and practitioners to share thoughts on books considered important to the professions and disciplines.
 Book reviews are not opinion pieces in that they reflect a balanced point of view.
-They bring a critical perspective to understanding the purpose, methods, and perspectives of the book authors.
+They bring a critical perspective to understanding the book authors' purpose, methods, and perspectives.

 Higher Education Innovations: Higher Education Innovations provide scholarly, evidence-based perspectives on a practice that has broader implications for higher education.
-The approach to writing is like an essay, but these manuscripts contain a thorough description of the innovation and its application in context and include significant literature reviews that support the innovation.
+The approach to writing is like an essay.
+However, these manuscripts thoroughly describe the innovation and its application in context and include significant literature reviews that support the innovation.
 Such innovations would be considered important for a global academic readership.

 Formatting Requirements

 Before you begin, see the attached template for specific guidance on organizing and formatting manuscripts and the required fonts and type sizes.
 Please adapt the organization to the needs of the specific type of manuscript you are submitting (empirical study, research brief, critical literature review, essay/editorial, etc.).
 As we do not charge a processing fee, having the manuscript formatting consistent with the journal publishing standards helps during the review and copyediting phases.
-Manuscripts that do not follow the requested template will be at risk for return.
+Manuscripts that do not follow the requested template may be returned.

-• Do not include a title page, but please be sure to include the abstract.
+• Do not include a title page; please include the abstract.

 • Do not include headers or footers.
-These will be added by the editors.
+The editors will add these.

 • Submit your manuscript, including tables, figures, appendices, etc., as a single file (Word or RTF files are accepted).
 Please include tables and figures where they would be in the manuscript; do not place them at the end.